kart781/Automated-Email-Sender-with-Google-Sheets-Integration/README.md

 - Google Sheets Data Extraction (google_sheets_extractor.py)
 - This script extracts data from a specified column in a Google Sheets document.

+**Google Sheets Data Extraction (google_sheets_extractor.py)**

+This script extracts data from a specified column in a Google Sheets document.
+To use this script:
-Update the SPREADSHEET_ID variable with your specific Google Sheets ID.
+- Update the SPREADSHEET_ID variable with your specific Google Sheets ID.
-Set the desired column in the range (e.g., "Sheet1!C:C" for column C).
+- Set the desired column in the range (e.g., "Sheet1!C:C" for column C).

-Email Notification System (email_notifier.py)
+**Email Notification System (email_notifier.py)**

 This script sends an email using smtplib.
 To use this script:

-Configure your email settings (sender, receiver, SMTP server, etc.).
+- Configure your email settings (sender, receiver, SMTP server, etc.).
-If using Gmail, ensure that "Less secure app access" is enabled or use an App Password.
+- If using Gmail, ensure that "Less secure app access" is enabled or use an App Password.
-Usage

 </h2><ins>Usage </ins></h2>
 <br/>
 <br/>

-Extract Data from Google Sheets:
+**Extract Data from Google Sheets:**

-Run google_sheets_extractor.py.
+- Run google_sheets_extractor.py.
-The script will output the data from the specified column.
+- The script will output the data from the specified column.

-Send Email Notification:
+**Send Email Notification:**

-Use email_notifier.py to send an email.
+- Use email_notifier.py to send an email.
-Integrate it with google_sheets_extractor.py to send the extracted data via email, if needed.
+- Integrate it with google_sheets_extractor.py to send the extracted data via email, if needed.

 </h2><ins>Output </ins></h2>
 <br/>